megaserg/megaserg.github.io/_posts/2018-06-03-what-is-compensation-made-of.md

 - **Annual bonus policy.** Profitable companies often have a “target” annual bonus which can be **10%** or **15%** of the base salary, and the actual bonus for the year is somehow computed from the company performance and your personal performance.
 - **Raises/promotion policy.** Usually the companies at least try to keep up with inflation, so you can expect **1-2%** raise yearly.
 However, you should also keep in mind whether it's going to be easy to get promoted (and get a raise/bonus associated with it).
 - **Performance/per-project bonus policy.** Some companies reward engineers based on evidence they've put in good work: after a performance review, or after a release was shipped.

+Bonuses might be taxed a bit higher than your normal pay.

 # Other perks